About the Journal

 1.3.
 Originality and plagiarism

 The authors should ensure that their work is original in its entirety.
 If the authors used other works to obtain data for their article, the referenced work must be appropriately cited or quoted.
-Plagiarism – regardless of its form – constitutes unethical publishing behaviour and is unacceptable.
+Plagiarism – regardless of its form – constitutes unethical publishing behavior and is unacceptable.
 During the deposit into the DIRROS repository, each document is submitted for the detection of similarity of its content (plagiarism) to all the content on the National Open Science Portal.
 For plagiarism prevention and detection, the editorial board uses the plagiarism software DPV (Slovene: Detektor podobnih vsebin; English: detector of similar content).
 Detailed technical information about the software for plagiarism detection, the process of similar text detection, and the Slovenian national open-access infrastructure are available here.

 1.4.
 Disclosure and conflict of interests